MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-faq.md

 ### My environment was showing as preparing in Power Platform admin center, but has now disappeared.
 Why has my environment deployment failed?

 This happens when provisioning fails.
-Contact support with the environment name and tenant ID.
+Contact Microsoft Support with the environment name and tenant ID.

 ### I can't provision an environment with PowerShell 7